Posts Tagged ‘SEO’

 Blog Comment Spam is Not Solved

 With all the comment spam, trackback spam, and pingback spam out there, developers have created some pretty powerful anti-spam tools.
-So why did I create a small, not-so-powerful anti-spam Wordpress plugin like O RLY?
+So why did I create a small, not-so-powerful anti-spam WordPress plugin like O RLY?

 Here’s a screenshot of my pending comments a little while back.
 Notice the second comment, which slipped past Akismet: